 Water intrusion is the unwelcome presence of water leaking into the home.
 It is usually caused by rain water.
-Typically, water intrusion is a result of structural damage, poor installation of building materials, degrading materials, or defective building materials.
+Typically, water intrusion in your home is a result of structural damage, poor installation of building materials, degrading materials, or defective building materials.

 Water intrusion can warp window sills, stain carpets, cause mildew to grow, and even lead to warped wood furniture or fixtures.
 In more extreme cases, water intrusion can rot through walls and floors.

 To prevent potentially expensive damage, early detection of water intrusion is key.
 Being aware and using all four senses is the most effective way to spot water intrusion.

 If it has just finished raining, look at for these signs of water intrusion:

 - Look for swelling window sills or moisture around the interior of windows or doors.

 - Feel windows with your fingertips or a moisture meter for water leaking through.